Mrs. Traci Lee, School Nurse

 PE & Recess

-Should there be a need for an adjustment in your child’s school environment or activities, please share your concerns with Mrs. Martin, and we will make every effort to accommodate you and your child when possible.
+Should there be a need for an adjustment in your child’s school environment or activities, please share your concerns with Mrs. Lee, and we will make every effort to accommodate you and your child when possible.

 - If there is a need to restrict physical activity for a student, parents should provide the school with a note from the attending physician describing the type of restriction and its duration.

 - If needed, parents are asked to provide a follow-up note from the attending physician after the initial phase has expired.
 An example might be after a cast is removed.

 - Three (3) doses of any combination of DTP, DT, DTP-Hib, DTap or Td vaccine with at least one (1) dose received on or after the fourth birthday.

 - Three (3) doses of any combination of oral or inactivated Polio vaccine with at least one (1) dose received on or after the fourth birthday.

 - One (1) dose of Rubeola (Measles) vaccine received on or after the first birthday, except that children admitted to any child development program under the control of the State Department of Education, or to kindergarten, first, second, third, fourth, fifth, sixth, seventh, eighth, ninth and tenth grades must have two (2) doses of Rubeola (Measles) vaccine with both doses received on or after the first birthday and separated by at least one month.